Two cultures meet on Australia Day. Their worlds might touch but their views can be worlds apart.

 A National Australia Day Council, founded in 1979, views Australia Day as “a day to reflect on what we have achieved and what we can be proud of in our great nation,” and a “day for us to re-commit to making Australia an even better place for the generations to come”.

-The Aboriginal perspective of Australia Day
+The meaning of Australia Day for Aboriginal people

-To many Aboriginal people there is little to celebrate and it is a commemoration of a deep loss.
+To many Aboriginal Australians there is little to celebrate and it is a commemoration of a deep loss.
 Loss of their sovereign rights to their land, loss of family, loss of the right to practice their culture.

 “Australia Day is 26 January, a date whose only significance is to mark the coming to Australia of the white people in 1788.
 It’s not a date that is particularly pleasing for Aborigines,” says Aboriginal activist Michael Mansell .
 “The British were armed to the teeth and from the moment they stepped foot on our country, the slaughter and dispossession of Aborigines began.”